-If coming into Entebbe at night, please e-mail the New city Annex Hotel before you depart.
-Their e-mail is: ncahotel@gmail.com Their phone is: 256 41 4254132 When staying there, I would suggest a double bed room on the South Wing (Newer Wing) of the hotel.
+If coming into Entebbe at night, please email the staff in Uganda and they will help make arrangements for you to stay somewhere overnight.
+In the past, some people have stayed at the New City Annex Hotel in Kampala.
+Their e-mail is: ncahotel@gmail.com if you would like to stay there.
+You can also find them on Facebook and use Messenger to make a reservation.
+Their phone is: 256-414-254132 When staying there, I would suggest a double bed room on the South Wing (Newer Wing) of the hotel.
 It is quieter than the street side and it is easier to sleep off your long travel after arrival.
 The food there is very good and the prices are all very reasonable.
 Please do be careful about leaving valuables behind in your room.
 Computers and money has been stolen there by people with keys to all of the rooms.
 No Omni Med volunteer has ever lost anything there, but Peace Corps Volunteers stay there frequently and have reported this.
+I would also recommend Bushpig Backpackers (bushpigkampala.com).
+It is cheap, clean, and has a good breakfast included.